NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 - SOLR was setup on the VM from a docker image already, but this is a great resource to downlaod and get started with SOLR http://www.solrtutorial.com/solr-in-5-minutes.html
 SOLR UI starts simultaenouly and most of the uploading and search was done using the interface.

+- Creating a core/collection on SOLR
+./solr create -c blastdb #creating a core
+- Posting the JSON data to the core/collection
+./post -c blastdb ../../testdata/blastp.out.xml #indexing the xml or input JSON file

 To run the query for benchmarking, here are the fileter we used from the known contigs table
 - fq ={!join%20from=accession%20to=accession%20fromIndex=contigs}length:[100 TO * ]
   fq={!join%20from=accession%20to=accession%20fromIndex=metadata}center:UNIVERSITY OF OXFORD